 Like Malcolm Gladwell’s books, Grant draws upon real-life examples to make his points, from Steve Jobs at Apple to the CIA and Seinfeld.

-It’s one book that modern leaders will want to read and re-read.
-As a business owner myself, I found it to be incredibly interesting to learn data about who succeeds and, more importantly, why.
-It was absolutely illuminating.
+It’s a book that young adults in their first job or early career will want to read and re-read as they enter the workforce.
+As a business owner myself, I found it incredibly interesting to learn about who succeeds and, more importantly, why.
+It was illuminating.

 Year of Yes is a memoir about trying scary new things by the TV show creator of sensations like Grey’s Anatomy.
-One, pivotal year, she says yes to everything, and tells the reader all about it, from facing her fears to “dancing it out.”
+In one pivotal year, she says yes to everything and tells the reader all about it, from facing her fears to “dancing it out.”

 Like all of her work, it’s engrossing, engaging, and endlessly consumable.
-It’s a really “fun” self-help read.
+It’s a “fun” self-help read to tackle life after graduation.
 There’s even some especially great advice for graduates.

 You Are a Badass by Jen Sincero